onsip/sipjs.com/content/api/0.5.0/uri.md

 ---
-title: SIP.uri | SIP.js
+title: SIP.URI | SIP.js
 ---
-# SIP.uri
+# SIP.URI

-The class SIP.uri represents a SIP URI and provides a set of attributes and methods to access and set different parts of a URI.
+The class SIP.URI represents a SIP URI and provides a set of attributes and methods to access and set different parts of a URI.

 * TOC
 {:toc}

 ## Construction

-Typically, construction is managed by a `SIP.UA` when a URI is needed.
+Typically, construction is managed by a [`SIP.UA`](/api/0.5.0/ua) when a URI is needed.
 However, advanced users may construct URIs manually.

 ### new SIP.URI(scheme, user, host, port[, parameters, headers])